Qiskit/qiskit-metapackage/docs/qc_intro.rst

 principles of quantum mechanics to perform calculations.
-If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, search, and algebraic programs; computations that at size are beyond the capabilities of even the largest of classical computers.
+If you are reading this then you have undoubtedly heard that the promise of quantum computation lies in the possibility of efficiently performing a handful of tasks such as prime factorization, quantum simulation, search, optimization, and algebraic programs such as machine learning; computations that at size are beyond the capabilities of even the largest of classical computers.

 The power of quantum computing rests on two cornerstones of quantum mechanics, namely